 - Expensive compared to similar air purifiers available on the market

-Get the Nuwave air purifier for pets at Amazon, Lowe’s, or Nuwave.
+Get the Nuwave air purifier for pets at Amazon, Lowe’s, Walmart, or Nuwave.

-Get the Renpho air purifier for pets at Walmart or Renpho.
+Get the Alen air purifier for pets at Amazon, Lowe’s, or The Home Depot.

 The Bissell air220 purifier’s three-layer filtration system, which includes a fabric prefilter, a HEPA filter, and an activated-carbon filter, can remove more than 99 percent of airborne particles as small as 0.3 microns from a 1,252-square-foot room.